 The performance royalties collected by SoundExchange are allocated according to the percentages set forth in Sections 114(g)(2)(A)-(D) of the Copyright Act.
-See 17 U.S.C. §§ 114(g)(2)(A)-(D).
-The statute requires that:
+See 17 U.S.C. §§ 114(g)(2)(A)-(D).1 The statute requires that:

-- (A) 50 percent of the receipts shall be paid to the copyright owner of the exclusive right under section 106(6) of [the Copyright Act] to publicly perform a sound recording by means of a digital audio transmission. - (B) 21⁄2 percent of the receipts shall be deposited in an escrow account managed by an independent administrator jointly appointed by copyright owners of sound recordings and the American Federation of Musicians or any successor entity) to be distributed to non-featured musicians (whether or not members of the American Federation of Musicians) who have performed on sound recordings. - (C) 2/2 percent of the receipts shall be deposited in an escrow account managed by an independent administrator jointly appointed by copyright owners of sound recordings and the Screen Actors Guild-American Federation of Television and Radio Artists (or any successor entity) to be distributed to non-featured vocalists (whether or not members of the American Federation of Television and Radio Artists) who have performed on sound recordings.
+- (A) 50 percent of the receipts shall be paid to the copyright owner of the exclusive right under section 106(6) of the Copyright Act to publicly perform a sound recording by means of a digital audio transmission. - (B) 21⁄2 percent of the receipts shall be deposited in an escrow account managed by an independent administrator jointly appointed by copyright owners of sound recordings and the American Federation of Musicians or any successor entity) to be distributed to non-featured musicians (whether or not members of the American Federation of Musicians) who have performed on sound recordings. - (C) 21⁄2 percent of the receipts shall be deposited in an escrow account managed by an independent administrator jointly appointed by copyright owners of sound recordings and the Screen Actors Guild-American Federation of Television and Radio Artists (or any successor entity) to be distributed to non-featured vocalists (whether or not members of the

-&lt;sup>1 In accordance with the statute, SoundExchange distributes 100% of the royalties collected pursuant to 17 U.S.C. § 112(e) for the ephemeral copy of the phonorecord to the copyright owner.
+1 In accordance with the statute, SoundExchange distributes 100% of the royalties collected pursuant to 17 U.S.C. § 112(e) for the ephemeral copy of the phonorecord to the copyright owner.